1. States of Matter (Cambridge IGCSE Chemistry 0620 for 2023, 2024 & 2025)

 • Matter is everything around us that has mass and occupies space, consisting of tiny particles categorized into three states: solids, liquids, and gases.

-• Solids have a fixed volume and shape with tightly packed particles, liquids have a fixed volume but take the shape of their container with particles that can move around, while gases have no fixed volume and take the shape of their container with freely moving particles.
+• Solids have a fixed volume and shape with tightly packed particles, liquids have a fixed volume but take the shape of their container with slightly separated particles, and gases have no fixed volume, taking the shape of their container with freely moving particles.

-• Heating and cooling curves illustrate how temperature changes affect state changes in matter, showing transitions between solid, liquid, and gas states with constant temperature during state changes.
+• Heating and cooling curves illustrate how temperature impacts state changes in matter, showing transitions between solid, liquid, and gas states with constant temperature during state changes.

 • Diffusion is the process where particles spread from high to low concentration areas, influenced by the kinetic particle theory and the relative molecular mass of gases, with lighter gases diffusing faster than heavier ones.